 - making sure that their staff are aware of this policy and related procedures, controls, guidance, and templates. - implementing and ensuring compliance with data security procedures within their respective areas, taking advice from the DPO where required.
-This includes the requirement to take all reasonable steps to ensure compliance by third parties. - assisting with the maintenance and revision of the retention and disposal schedule at operational level - assisting with development, maintenance, and revision of the Information Asset Register - ensuring implementation of relevant actions and recommendations identified through the security incident risk assessment process - approving data protection impact assessments for their respective area, in consultation with the DPO - designating appropriate staff members as Data Champions.
+This includes the requirement to take all reasonable steps to ensure compliance by third parties.
+This also includes approving the annual audit of departmental data security procedures, in consultation with the DPO. - assisting with the maintenance and revision of the retention and disposal schedule at operational level - assisting with development, maintenance, and revision of the Information Asset Register - ensuring implementation of relevant actions and recommendations identified through the security incident risk assessment process - approving data protection impact assessments for their respective area, in consultation with the DPO - designating appropriate staff members as Data Champions.